choffee/right_angle_bracket/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This is a simple right angle support that you can use with two clamps to hold something together while you glue or screw it together.